Tummy Tuck (Abdominoplasty) Surgery in Atlanta

 For many women both the dynamic and static components of the abdominal wall are affected by pregnancy and it is almost impossible to make a complete recovery without surgery.
 This is owed to the lost elasticity after pregnancy, weakening of the abdominal fascia, and thinning of the musculature.
 Even thin women who have little or no extra skin demonstrate the same abdominal wall laxity after pregnancy.
 These women may be candidates for mini abdominoplasty through a shorter scar.

 In addition to the changes seen in the abdominal skin and musculature, many women develop fatty accumulation on the brassier roll, hips, outer thighs, lateral buttock, and inner thighs.
 During a tummy tuck, rejuvenation of all of these areas may be added to further enhance the result.
+Female patients may also wish to combine tummy tuck with a breast lift, breast augmentation, or a breast lift with augmentation.
+Many patients refer to this combination of body contouring procedures as a Mommy Makeover because it enables women to return to their pre-pregnancy bodies.

 Lipo-abdominoplasty refers to a procedure incorporating extensive liposuction of the entire abdomen with abdominoplasty.
 It can be distinguished from a conventional abdominoplasty by the amount of liposuction performed on the tissues of the upper abdomen and is appropriate for a number of women.

 Ideally, following abdominoplasty, the abdominal wall is transformed and the skin is improved, creating a lengthening of the abdominal torso: The scar is placed very low, below a C-section scar extending to the sides at the interval where the thigh joins the abdomen.
-Ideally, the resulting scar should be in the same location where a thong panty would lie in order to give the most aesthetic result.
+The resulting scar should be in the same location where a thong panty would lie in order to give the most aesthetic result.